 Serving Kingston upon Thames and the surrounding KT, SW and TW catchment - Surbiton, Wimbledon, Richmond, Putney, Teddington, New Malden, Esher, Thames Ditton, Walton-on-Thames, Twickenham, Hampton, Raynes Park and Wandsworth.

 This page is for information only and is not a substitute for medical advice.
 Results require interpretation by a qualified clinician.
-NICE guidance for women over 45 recommends diagnosing perimenopause and menopause clinically; blood tests are most useful in younger women and where the clinical picture is unclear.
+NICE guidance for women over 45 recommends diagnosing perimenopause and menopause clinically.
+Blood tests are most useful in younger women and where the clinical picture is unclear.

 Have a question?
 Chat with us on WhatsApp!